ab9-er/simple_app/README.md

 # sample-app

 This is a very simple Flask based app that will start on port 5000 of localhost.
-It is supported by a MySQL database.
+It is supported by a SQLite database.